matthisearth/typstifier/README.md

 npm run dev
 ```

-Later versions will contain a step to generate the training data and execute the training loop (as
+Later versions will contain a step to execute the training loop (and implement a working inference
-well as implement a working inference algorithm and frontend).
+algorithm and frontend).

 ## License